joneit/starlog/README.md

 Define this option to override the default logging function, `console.log.bind(console)`, which performs the actual output.

-Alternatively, reassign `Starlog.prototype.log` directly, which would change the default for all subsequent instantiations.
+Alternatively, resetting `Starlog.prototype.log` sets the default logging function for all subsequent instantiations.

 #### `options.match`
 This object is a rich set of options that controls how `code-match` looks through objects,